ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

 series: community_tournaments
 ---

-A curious being has awoken within the forest to bring to you the third chapter, where magic and technology intertwine.
-We invite you to come wander with us into a moment of mystery.
+A curious being has awoken within the forest to bring you the third chapter, where magic and technology intertwine.
+We invite you to wander with us into a moment of mystery.

 ![](/wiki/shared/news/2026-02-14-lelas-tech-cup-3-registrations-now-open/banner.jpg)